 In order to facilitate search for parameters measured with different averaging times, an option has been added for displaying parameters in relation to the indicated averaging period.
-For example, if the user performed a measurement with 10-minute averaging time and wants to quickly display the records in which P{LT} , was measured, then in SHOW DATA for section the user may select value 2h from SHOW FOR list.
+For example, if the user performed a measurement with 10-minute averaging time and wants to quickly display the records in which P{LT} , was measured, then in SHOW DATA section the user may select value 2h from SHOW FOR list.
 Then, the table will include only the rows with times being the multiples of 2 hours, during which the next measured value of P{LT} occurred.
 Another example of this functionality is selecting from the list item 10s, in order to display all the 10-second frequencies for recording in accordance with EN 50160.

-Data analysis according to EN 50160 (or other standards) is analogous to the analysis of the USER.
-The main difference is that in this mode, the user may additionally generate a report on compliance with EN 50160 standard (or other standard).
+Data analysis according to EN 50160 (or other standards) is analogous to the analysis of the User.
+The main difference is that in this mode, the user may additionally generate a report on compliance with selected standard.
 This report includes only those parameters and events that are important from the point of view of the standard.
-If the currents were measured, the measured parameters table will show also the 15-minute average values of active, reactive and apparent powers, as well as of tan φ .
-The report on compliance with Polish System Regulation takes into account the values of max.
-15-minute power and tan φ .